Equilibrium and Nonequilibrium Quantum Correlations Between Two Accelerated Detectors: MODEL

 We can rewrite the Hamiltonian as

-This is the Hamiltonian seen by $jth$ detector.
-Therefore, we can provide a table for transformation to any other time coordinate.
-In fact $\frac{dt}{d\tau_{j}}$ is the redshift factor for an observer in the detector's reference frame.
-It provides an overall scaling of all energies in the whole system since this is what such an observer would experience.
+and this is the Hamiltonian seen by the $j$th detector.
+Therefore, we can provide a table for transforming to any other time coordinate.
+In fact, $\frac{dt}{d\tau_{j}}$ is the redshift factor for an observer in the detector's reference frame.
+It provides an overall scaling of all energies in the whole system because this is what such an observer would experience.
 For the corresponding form in proper time, let us define